wizy200/APITester/README.md

 # APITester
-A simple interface to test APIs.
+A simple interface to test APIs written in .Net Core.